Dynamic Programming — 0/1 Knapsack

 Base Cases

-Return 0 when items run out (n=0) or capacity is zero (W=0).
+Return 0 when n=0 (no items) or W=0 (no capacity).
 Force-skip if item is too heavy.

 if n==0 or W==0: return 0